ekremparlak/teaspeak_docker/README.md

 `FILE_PORT` Default: 30303

-`EXPERIMENTAL_31` Default: 0 If you wanna use this you need to mount the protocol_key.tx with `-v /path/to/protocol_key.txt:/opt/teaspeak/protocol_key.txt`
+`EXPERIMENTAL_31` Default: 0 If you wanna use this you need to mount the protocol_key.txt with `-v /path/to/protocol_key.txt:/opt/teaspeak/protocol_key.txt`

 `ALLOW_WEBLIST` Default: 0 Enable/disable weblist reports globally!